 Pasi Nikkanen: So, Empathic Building is not about how does the building looks like, having nice lights and nice furniture, anything like that.
 It's something else that you bring to them.

-Tomi Teikko: No. Yeah, Emphatic Building brings visible data which is normally, well, you can say hidden or in silo-ed.
-So, the idea is that, that if you have a, the difference in our space, we can show.
-For example that if you have a big culture of sharing desks that you don't have a get desks, which is quite trendy.
+Tomi Teikko: Yeah, Emphatic Building brings visible data which is normally, well, you can say hidden or in silos.
+So, the idea is that, that if you have a data related to the physical space, we can show it.
+For example that if you have a work culture of sharing desks that you don't have a designated desk, which is quite trendy now.
 So, Empathic Building can show the data that when these desks has been used and then you can define, for example, clean desk policies and stuff like that.
 So, the data helps you to make the decision where you work because normally you don't know that.
 In physical space, you can leave your coffee mug to the table and we serve it to you forever.

 Pasi Nikkanen: True, true.
 And that does happen here because I think both of us have been living the era of just the open office where you view, kind of this nice view of everybody's open, but then people start leaving their stuff and somebody has this monitor of, oh I need to have it here, and I have my coffee mug here.